Bertrand du Guesclin-31 May 1355

 Du Guesclin tried hard to appear as though he believed this.
 The unfortunate John Stuart looked as he always did, permanently astonished.

 The Cardinal continued.
-‘We had hoped that by union in holy marriage with Prince Edward, he might have brought her back to the fold.
+‘We had hoped that by a union in holy marriage with Prince Edward, he might have brought her back to the fold.
 If the Prince is offering to re-establish the Cathar religion in Occitan even before he meets Ximene, this brings doubt on the validity of our strategy.’

 John Stuart broke in.
 ‘I did warn you, Your Eminence.’